What Is Xarelto?

 In recent years, the ROCKET AF trial has come under fire by scientists who found fault with the conclusions of the study authors.
 Further controversy was raised when it was discovered that equipment malfunctions occurred during the study, potentially compromising Xarelto trial results.
 Scientists from Duke University published a paper in the New England Journal of Medicine concluding that the faulty devices did not impair the study, but that paper itself was funded by Johnson & Johnson and Bayer, both of whom had previously kept silent about the defective instruments used during ROCKET AF.

 Since then, Xarelto has continued to undergo trials to monitor its effectiveness against other blood thinners such as warfarin (Coumadin and Jantoven), aspirin, apixaban (Eliquis) and dabigatran (Pradaxa).
 In general, these studies have been inconclusive about the overall safety of Xarelto in comparison to other drugs.
 For example, one study published in September 2016 concluded that warfarin, rivaroxaban, and dabigatran all have similar bleeding rates.
 However, a study published in November 2016 indicated that rivaroxaban is associated with “statistically significant increases” in both intracranial bleeding (i.e., bleeding in the brain) and bleeding elsewhere in the body, including gastrointestinal bleeding.

-Because there is no antidote for Xarelto, a number of people have experienced severe internal bleeding that can cause other medical problems or even lead to the patient’s death.
-As a result, thousands of Xarelto lawsuits have been filed by patients who have experienced severe bleeding while taking the drug (or their surviving family members in cases where the patient died).
+Because there is no antidote for Xarelto, many thousands of people have experienced severe internal bleeding that can cause other medical problems or even lead to the patient’s death.
+As a result, thousands of lawsuits have been filed by patients who have been injured while taking the drug (or their surviving family members in cases where the patient died).